 - Sage-grouse have a very elaborate courtship ritual.
 The males perform a strutting display which can last for hours, visiting traditional “leks,” or courtship display areas, where they puff up big and beautiful for the females, like the grouse in the photo.

 - Unlike other types of grouse that eat many varieties of nuts and seeds, sage-grouse cannot digest hard seeds.

 The importance of sagebrush and Washington’s remaining shrub-steppe

-Due to their high dependence on sagebrush for survival, sage grouse are highly dependent on shrub-steppe for survival, they are unable to live in areas without a stable sagebrush population for food and protection.
-Growing towns, highways, and agricultural lands have invaded open shrub-steppe lands, leaving the sage grouse with a mere 8% of their historical range in Washington.
-The map shows historic range of in red, reduced to current range in green.
-As you can see, Washington’s green has shrunk drastically.
+Due to their high dependence on sagebrush for survival, they are unable to live in areas without a stable sagebrush population for food and protection.
+Growing towns, highways, and agricultural lands have invaded open shrub-steppe lands, leaving the sage-grouse with a mere eight percent of their historical range in Washington.

-From 1970 to 2010, sage grouse populations dropped by 62%, to slightly more than 1,000 birds divided into two isolated populations.
-About two-thirds of the sage grouse are located in Douglas and Grant counties, while the others are located near Kittitas and Yakima.
-Neither population is large enough to be sustainable long term.
-Biologists estimate 3,200 as the minimum viable population of sage grouse to make it in the long term.
+From 1970 to 2010, sage-grouse populations dropped by 62 percent, to slightly more than 1,000 birds divided into two isolated populations.
+About two-thirds of the sage-grouse are located in Douglas and Grant counties, while the others are located near Kittitas and Yakima.
+Neither population is large enough to be sustainable long-term.
+Biologists estimate 3,200 as the minimum viable population of sage-grouse to make it in the long-term.

-In 2015, federal officials are considering listing the greater sage grouse as an Endangered species.
-We are closely monitoring these developments and working on habitat connectivity and restoration projects, including the Okanogan Working for Wildlife Initiative and our Sagelands Heritage Program, that can benefit the long term recovery of greater sage grouse in Washington state.
+Federal officials are considering listing the greater sage-grouse as an Endangered species.
+We are closely monitoring these developments and working on habitat connectivity and restoration projects, including the Okanogan Working for Wildlife Initiative and our Sagelands Heritage Program, that can benefit the long-term recovery of greater sage-grouse in Washington state.